sunghunkwag/pegasus-project/README.md

 The foundation for AGI begins with mastering the fundamentals.
 My ongoing GitHub repositories—ranging from **Natural Language Processing** to **Deep Learning**, **Computer Vision**, and **Multimodal AI**—are not isolated experiments.
 They are **building blocks** for the Pegasus Project.

-- **Deep Learning**: Core architectures (Transformers, CNNs, RNNs) that power modern AI.
+- **Advanced AI Systems**: Research into next-generation architectures that transcend current limitations and enable AGI capabilities.
 - **NLP & Language Models**: Understanding and generating human language—a critical AGI capability.
-- **Computer Vision**: Perceiving and interpreting the visual world.
-- **Multimodal AI**: Integrating vision, language, and reasoning—closer to human cognition.
+- **Computer Vision**: Perceiving and interpreting the visual world.- **Multimodal AI**: Integrating vision, language, and reasoning—closer to human cognition.
 - **Reinforcement Learning & Agents**: Learning through interaction and decision-making.

 ### Why AGI?
 Why Now?